RyanKennon/Scanning-Using-Template/README.md

 ---

 ## Lab Objectives

-- Intentionally introduce known vulnerabilities into a test environment
 - Configure and customize a vulnerability scan template
 - Define scan policies, scope, and assessment settings
 - Execute a vulnerability scan using the custom template